superarts/weathereport/trunk/README.txt

 It is recommended to add a cron job to remove the outdated cache files (and the downloaded data files, before the unlink feature is added).

 HISTORY

+Revision 9
+Removed the access version (see rev 8).
+Moved the "stress" test case into the ./test directory.

 Revision 8
 Added a "access" version to check cache existance.
 However, both the access version and the fopen version take about 26 seconds to perform the 10,000 stress test, so it will be removed in the next release.